Request an Application Pack

-To date, Jenson has made 27 EIS investments, two of those companies are no longer trading.
-As an EIS and SEIS Fund Manager, Jenson have learnt over the last eight years that losses are part of the early stage investment landscape and aims to mitigate and reduce those losses by running a generalist fund.
+To date, Jenson has invested into 31 EIS qualifying companies, two of those companies are no longer trading.
+As an EIS and SEIS Fund Manager, Jenson have learnt over the last ten years that losses are part of the early stage investment landscape and aims to mitigate and reduce those losses by running a generalist fund.

 The Jenson SEIS Fund aims to target new innovative companies which are developing disruptive technologies with established plans and management teams, demonstrated growth potential with strong commercial opportunities with a planned exit strategy.
 The Fund is a generalist fund with a focus on tech enabled businesses, thereby the sector focus is agnostic and the type of businesses and opportunities can be anything that is SEIS compliant (typically small early stage companies in non-capital intensive sectors).

-We aim to invest in 8 – 12 early stage high-growth companies based around the UK, in any sector, with an exciting growth story and a product that we feel has value.
+We aim to invest in 8 – 12 early stage high-growth companies per tranche based around the UK, in any sector, with an exciting growth story and a product that we feel has value.

-To date, Jenson has made over 120 SEIS investments, 41 of those companies are no longer trading.
-As an SEIS Fund Manager Jenson has learnt over the last seven years that losses are part of the SEIS landscape and aims to mitigate and reduce those losses by running a generalist fund.
+To date, Jenson has made over 135 SEIS investments, 47 of those companies are no longer trading.
+As a SEIS Fund Manager Jenson has learnt over the last ten years that losses are part of the SEIS landscape and aims to mitigate and reduce those losses by running a generalist fund.
 Jenson works closely with their investee companies to help them develop and grow.